juliamwangi123/search_Github_Api/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

+## Installation.
+1. Fork the repository from my git hub.
+2. Clone this repository to a location in your file system.
+3. Open terminal command line then navigate to the root folder of the application.
+4. Run `ng serve` for a dev server and navigate to the local host.
+5. Clickon the live link

+### Behavior Driven Development

+1. Create a quote
+2. Add the quote
+3. View  all the quotes reated
+4. Like  quote
+5. Dislike quote
+6. Delete quote

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.